-Pair it with a risotto, but swap out the truffle oil for squid ink ($15; Amazon.com).
+Pair it with risotto, but swap out the truffle oil for Markys squid ink from Amazon.
 Or serve a calamari pasta using squid ink pasta.
 Either dish will look dark and scary, but the delicate briny flavors will give you just that perfect balance.
 Add some glazed carrots for a pop of sweetness and color, and you have a black and orange plate that is anything but ghastly.

 Halloween is always about sweets, and this one should be no different.
-Black cocoa powder ($17; Amazon.com) has a deep, intense flavor and super dark color.
+Wincrest black cocoa powder on Amazon has a deep, intense flavor and super dark color.
 (Think the chocolate intensity in an Oreo cookie.)
 So, use it in your favorite cookie, cake or brownie recipe.

-Speaking of dark desserts, an over-the-top favorite is a chocolate cookie tart shell filled with black tahini pastry cream and topped with fresh blackberries.
+Speaking of dark desserts, an over the top favourite is a chocolate cookie tart shell filled with black tahini pastry cream and topped with fresh blackberries.
 Pumpkin cheesecake is another good option.

 If you aren't a baker, go for grown-up sundaes with butter pecan ice cream topped with bourbon caramel sauce, or a mango sorbet with black raspberry syrup.
 With your after-dinner coffee or drinks, serve a bar of dark chocolate and some fresh clementines.